thanatchon36/gemini-candlestick/README.md

 - **`Dockerfile.custom`:** Specifies instructions for building the Docker image, including installing dependencies and setting up the environment.
 - **`geminicandlestick.py`:** Contains the main class, `GeminiCandlestick`, which handles data fetching, processing, charting, and Telegram interactions.
 - **`main.py`:** The entry point of the application.
 Manages the overall workflow of data generation, charting, and Telegram notifications.

-## Contributing

-Contributions are welcome!

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.

 ## License